A. Saul is anointed as king over Israel.

 So it was, when he had turned his back to go from Samuel, that God gave him another heart; and all those signs came to pass that day.
 When they came there to the hill, there was a group of prophets to meet him; then the Spirit of God came upon him, and he prophesied among them.
 And it happened, when all who knew him formerly saw that he indeed prophesied among the prophets, that the people said to one another, "What is this that has come upon the son of Kish?
 Is Saul also among the prophets?"
 Then a man from there answered and said, "But who is their father?"
 Therefore it became a proverb: "Is Saul also among the prophets?"
 And when he had finished prophesying, he went to the high place.

 a.
 When he had turned his back to go from Samuel, that God gave him another heart.
 Samuel could not give Saul another heart.
-Only the Spirit of the Lord could do that.
+Only the Spirit of the Lord could do it.
 To demonstrate this, God did not grant this change of heart to Saul until he left the presence of Samuel.
-God wanted Saul to honor and respect Samuel, but to never look to Samuel in the place of the Lord.
+God wanted Saul to honor and respect Samuel but to never look to him in the place of the Lord.

 i.
 God gave him another heart: Samuel did not give it.
 Saul did not even give it to himself.
 The new heart was a gift from God.
-We can have another heart from the Lord also, but we must receive it from him.
-We can’t receive a new heart from anyone from God, and we can never make a new heart in anyone else.
+We also can have another heart from the Lord but we must receive it from Him.
+We can't receive a new heart from anyone except from God, and we can never make a new heart in anyone else.

 b.
 Is Saul also among the prophets?
-This phrase became a proverb describing astonishment that someone had become a religious fanatic.
-As some used to say of someone who was not a religious person who became very religious, “He got religion?”
+This phrase became a proverb describing astonishment that someone was now deeply religious.
+As some used to say, "He got religion?"
 Saul was an unspiritual man who became very spiritual at the time when the Spirit of the Lord came upon him.

 d.
-When he had finished prophesying: Saul prophesied without ever really being called as a prophet.
-This shows us that someone can receive prophecy as a gift from the Holy Spirit without really being a “prophet” in the sense of having that office or title.
+When he had finished prophesying: Saul prophesied without ever being recognized as a prophet.
+This shows us that someone can receive prophecy as a gift from the Holy Spirit without really being a "prophet" in the sense of having that office or title.

 7. (14-16) Saul hides his experience from his family.